Scalingo/documentation/_posts/platform/app/2000-01-01-scm-integration.md

 the SCM repository, deploying directly from a branch, automatic building and deployment of *Pull Requests*, and much more.

-More infos about supported SCM tool:
+More info about supported SCM tool:

 * [Deploy with GitHub]({%
 post_url platform/deployment/2000-01-01-deploy-with-github %})